Sustainability and Environmental Management BSc

 Why study at Leeds:

-• Our globally-renowned research spans the world— from low-carbon cities in the UK to resource governance in sub-Saharan Africa and conservation in Patagonian rainforests.
+- Our globally-renowned research spans the world— from low-carbon cities in the UK to resource governance in sub-Saharan Africa and biodiversity conservation in Patagonia.
 This research feeds directly into your course, shaping your learning with the latest thinking.

 Accreditation